-The Company owns a 10,000 square foot distribution and manufacturing facility in Inchon, Korea.
-Additionally, as part of the acquisition of Seungwon Solutions Corporation (see Note 9 to the Financial Statements), the Company also leases an 18,000 square foot manufacturing facility in Inchon, Korea.
+The Company owns a 10,000 square foot distribution and manufacturing facility in Incheon, Korea.
+Additionally, the Company leases a 38,000 square foot distribution and manufacturing facility in Incheon, Korea.
+Subsequent to year end, the Company's owned facility was listed for sale.